-SPAM History Lets go back in time to World War II.
-Fish was unavailable so us Brits made SPAM fritters instead for our weekly deep fry with chips.
+SPAM History Let’s go back in time to World War II.
+Fish was unavailable so we Brits made SPAM fritters instead for our weekly deep fry with chips.
 SPAM is canned pork luncheon meat made in the USA by Hormel, introduced in 1937.
-It became popular during WW II because of the difficulty in getting […]
+It became popular during WW II because […]

-Make your own tasty homemade fish fingers, so much better than shop bought.
-History of Fish Fingers Launched in 1955 the first fish finger in Britain was a resounding success.
+Make your own tasty homemade fish fingers, so much better than shop-bought.
+Launched in 1955 the first fish finger in Britain was a resounding success.
 More than 60 years later the frozen brick of fish is just as popular.
-The fish finger was developed in an old Birds Eye factory […]

 Providing you can get hold of pasta in this time of lockdown, this easy cheesy sausage pasta is a quick and simple one-pot midweek meal.